I wrote this two years ago, and most of it still feels horribly relevant. I hope, then, it’s still useful…

 Channel your anger: God, I am so angry all the time right now.
 Angry at the venal politicians and the press who exploit people’s fears for their own agenda.
 And, yes, angry at the people who are letting their fears be exploited, who are punching down instead of up, turning on their neighbours instead of against the people who profit from their pain.

 And tied into this, is helplessness: I couldn’t stop people voting for Trump, I can’t stop him if he decides to kill us all.
 I can’t stop women being harassed online or black people being killed by the police, or terrorist attacks or refugees drowning.
 So I feel, so often, that I can do nothing.
 But that’s not true: we can all do something.
 Visiting a friend, recently, I was impressed that she had channelled her post-Trump/Brexit anger into starting a local activism group, to campaign for causes they cared about – making a difference in her neighbourhood, even if nowhere else.
 Maybe you can’t do that, but you can write to your MP.
 Get behind social media campaigns like Stop Funding Hate.
 Contribute to those organisations that are in a position to do something: this year I renewed my membership to Amnesty, and donated to the ACLU.
+(I also recently joined Arts Emergency, and set up a small direct debit).
 And though I am not great in crowds, I actually went to demo!
 It felt massively out of my comfort zone, and I nearly talked myself out of going several times, but I did feel better afterwards.

 Chunk down your tasks: If you are feeling anxious or depressed, committing time to creativity can feel daunting, but breaking it into smaller goals can make it more manageable.
 You don’t have to write your book today, but you can write a page, and that’s progress.
 5 minutes spent writing is better than no minutes spent writing, and you may find once you start, you get into the zone.